How often do you think about what type of water you drink?

 Filtered water is water that has been run through a filtration system.

-It may be either tap water or well water, but regardless of its origin, it runs through a filtration system (often carbon filters) that remove sediment, particulates, and, in cases of municipal water supply, chlorine.
+It can come from tap or well water, but it always passes through a filtration system, often with carbon filters.
+This process removes sediment, particulates, and, in municipal water, chlorine.

 Filtered water is one of the "cleaner" water types, as the filtration system will eliminate a lot of the potential hazards.
 However, there is still a risk of bacteria and parasites, as well as micro-particulates that are simply too small to be trapped by the filtration system.